 The promotion and protection of the independence of the judiciary and of the legal profession worldwide

 The adoption and implementation of standards and instruments regarding human rights accepted and enacted by the community of nations

 The acquisition and dissemination of information concerning issues relating to human rights, judicial independence and the rule of law

 The practical implementation of human rights and the rule of law worldwide such as through capacity building initiatives

 History and constitution

 Established in 1947, the International Bar Association (IBA) is the world’s leading organisation of international legal practitioners, bar associations and law societies.
 The IBA influences the development of international law and shapes the future of the legal profession throughout the world.
-It has a membership of over 80,000 individual lawyers and more than 190 bar associations and law societies spanning over 160 countries.
+It has a membership of over 55,000 individual lawyers and 195 bar associations and law societies spanning all continents.
 Grouped into two divisions – the Legal Practice Division (LPD) and the Public and Professional Interest Division (PPID) – the IBA covers all practice areas and professional interests, providing members with access to leading experts and up-to-date information.